-- Approved List admission. - Monitoring and review of the investment thesis of approved companies. - Assessment of implications for investment decisions.
+- Approved List admission. - Monitoring and review of the investment thesis of Approved List companies. - Assessment of implications for investment decisions.

-Corporate Engagement
+Corporate engagement

-As well as incorporating ESG risk discussions into routine investment meetings, Northcape conducts stand-alone ESG engagements with companies on specific issues.
-Engagements can be through Northcape only interactions, group briefings, seminars, and site visits.
+As well as incorporating ESG risk discussions into routine research meetings with companies, Northcape conducts stand-alone ESG engagements on specific issues.
+Engagements can be through Northcape only interactions, group briefings, seminars, or site visits.

-As long-term investors and with broad economic and systemic risk exposure in our portfolios, we prefer to engage with companies to influence ESG performance, than divest the holding.
-In many cases, our portfolio will remain exposed to a systemic risk (such as carbon emissions) created by the company, even after divestment.
+As long-term investors with broad economic and systemic risk exposures in our portfolios, we prefer to engage with companies to influence ESG performance, rather than divest the holding.
+In many cases, our portfolio will remain exposed to systemic risks (such as carbon emissions) created by the company, even after selling our stake to other investors.

-Direct engagement enables investment teams to make informed decisions about ESG risks and opportunities that may impact the investment case of a company.
+Direct engagement with companies enables investment teams to make informed decisions about financial and ESG factors that may impact the investment case of a company.

 Engagement often occurs ahead of statutory company meetings, where Northcape also has an opportunity to exercise its right to vote.
-We may conduct ad-hoc engagements with companies when we become aware of new controversies or governance concerns, or at a client's request.
+We may also conduct engagements with companies when we become aware of new controversies or governance concerns, or at a client's request.
 Our engagement process consists of the following steps:

 a.
-Prioritise issues
+Prioritising ESG issues

-In prioritising company ESG issues, Northcape considers:
+Northcape considers: